 Non residents buying in Ottawa Ontario typically need to have 35% down with traditional banks.
 Alternative lenders can finance with his little as 20% down.

-There are quite a few factors that can go into your interest rate.
+There are quite a few factors that can go into finding the best rate.
 For example, your closing date, credit score, overall risk to a lender, down payment and more.

 Mortgage brokers in Ottawa can shop around interest rates.
 This helps assure you are getting the best mortgage rates in Ottawa Ontario.